rust-unofficial/patterns/functional/generics-type-classes.md

 A key part of this idea is the way generic types work.
 In C++ and Java, for example, generic types are a meta-programming construct for the compiler.
-`Vec<int>` and `Vec<char>` in C++ are just two different copies of the same boilerplate code for a `Vec` type (known as a `template`)  with two different types filled in.
+`vector<int>` and `vector<char>` in C++ are just two different copies of the same boilerplate code for a `Vec` type (known as a `template`)  with two different types filled in.

 In Rust, a generic type parameter creates what is known in functional languages as a "type class constraint", and each different parameter filled in by an end user *actually changes the type*.
-In other words, `Vec<usize>` and `Vec<char>` *are two different types*, which are recognized as distinct by all parts of the type system.
+In other words, `Vec<isize>` and `Vec<char>` *are two different types*, which are recognized as distinct by all parts of the type system.

 This is called **monomorphization**, where different types are created from **polymorphic** code.
 This special behavior requires `impl` blocks to specify